21ST CENTURY LIFE CALLS FOR A FRESH DESIGN APPROACH.

 WE'VE DESIGNED A DIFFERENT KIND OF CONFERENCE.

-One registration will allow conferees full access to any and all sessions offered during the rural innovation-focused triple header event.
-Conferees can register as a general conference participant, or can choose to affiliate with Universal Design Today, Create West Virginia, or Northeast Regional Center for Rural Development’s (NERCRD) What Works.
+One registration will allow conferees full access to any and all sessions offered during the rural innovation-focused event.
+Conferees can register as a general conference participant, or can choose to affiliate with Universal Design Today or Create West Virginia.

-Organizers include PATHS, the Creative Communities Network’s Create West Virginia, RL Mace Universal Design Institute, WVU Center for Excellence in Disabilities and the Northeast Regional Center for Rural Development.
+Organizers include PATHS, the Creative Communities Network’s Create West Virginia, and RL Mace Universal Design Institute.

 Each organization brings its perspective and expertise to the conversation.
 Collectively, this event addresses Universal Design, rural housing issues; smart-growth; aging-in-place; economic and community development, planning, research and practical application; as well as education, tech transfer, business-to-business and consumer awareness-building.
 Because design is fundamental to everything we use to live and learn, this is a "how-it-all-works-together-for-a-better-life-and-business" conference.
 While housing, community design and education are core areas of focus, innovation, research, technology, placemaking and consumer interaction will be strong themes throughout the conference and the exhibitors' area.